 - it encrypts the data being transmitted.

 Google is sometimes believed to attach great importance to completing goals.
-“Reaching a goal” is the action that must be performed by a user on your page.
-This will largely depend on the purpose of the target SEO keyphrase.
+“Reaching a goal” is the action that a user on your page must perform.
+But, of course, this will largely depend on the purpose of the target SEO key phrase.

 Each website page must contain a call to action (CTA).

 As already noted, a CTA will depend on the purpose of the target keyword.
 In case this is a product page, a CTA will be focused on sales.
 Provided that it’s the top tier of the menu, the informative content, a CTA can be as simple as asking a user to share a page or leave a comment on a blog.

 Google My Business (GMB) is a free and simplified SEO toolbar that helps business owners manage and update lists of companies in the Google ecosystem.
 Google had developed this program for more than a decade before it was launched in 2014.

 With a few updates and tweaks, Google created this CRM feature to help companies create an online presence that contributes to receiving basic NAP information (name, address, phone number) and other data types by searching users.
 For instance, working hours and specifications regarding the availability of facilities such as parks and so on.
 This is Google’s attempt to improve the user interface and help business owners reach their target audience through online searches.